Christopher Cupps

-Christopher John Cupps (born 26 May, 2008) is an American professional soccer player who plays as a centre-back for Major League Soccer club Chicago Fire.
+Christopher John Cupps (born May 26, 2008) is an American professional soccer player who plays as a center-back for Scottish Championship side Greenock Morton on loan from Major League Soccer club Chicago Fire.

 Club career

 Cupps is a youth product of Chicago Fire since 2017.
 In 2024, he started playing with their reserves in the MLS Next Pro.
-On 18 February 2025, he signed his first professional contract with Chicago Fire as a Homegrown Player until 2028, with options for 2029 and 2030.
-He debuted with the senior Chicago Fire team in a 3–1 U.S. Open Cup win over New England Revolution on 21 May 2025.
+On February 18, 2025, he signed his first professional contract with Chicago Fire as a Homegrown Player until 2028, with options for 2029 and 2030.
+He debuted with the senior Chicago Fire team in a 3–1 U.S. Open Cup win over New England Revolution on May 21, 2025.

 International career

 Cupps was called up to the United States U17s for the 2025 FIFA U-17 World Cup.